 If numerous impacts including change orders, directives, differing site conditions, RFI’s, work suspensions, and disruptions affect a construction project, the overall effect of these events is usually greater than the sum of the effect of individual events.
 Construction claims that occur under such circumstances are referred to as cumulative impact claims.
-Construction contracts may bar any compensation beyond the summation of damages caused by individual impacts, but if not, establishing a proper causation and using an appropriate methodology for calculating damages play important roles in successful cumulative impact claims.
+Construction contracts may bar any compensation beyond the summation of damages caused by individual impacts, but if not, establishing proper causation and using an appropriate methodology for calculating damages play important roles in successful cumulative impact claims.

 What are the challenges with Cumulative Impact Claims?

 The nature, significance, impact, and frequency of impacts need to be assessed before analyzing any case of cumulative impact; therefore, determining the exact criteria that qualify a construction claim as a cumulative impact claim can be challenging.
 No cumulative impact claim can be successful unless it can be demonstrated that the cumulative impact of frequent and excessive changes impacted the project to a degree that resulted in cost overruns.
 As mentioned before, establishing cause and effect relationships for demonstrating causes for impacts is paramount.
-By a proper use of cause and effect techniques, a well-established causation should clearly indicate how changes impacted the claimant’s performance.
+By proper use of cause and effect techniques, well-established causation should clearly indicate how changes impacted the claimant’s performance.

 Sufficiently documenting cumulative or synergistic effects caused by the impact events is critical; however, establishing the presence of the “ripple effect” on the claimant’s performance does not solidify entitlement.
 The real difficulty when pursuing a cumulative impact claim comes when the claimant must prove its damages stem from the events making up the cumulative impact claim.
 This process almost always requires the very difficult task of segregating the cost overruns attributable to the claimant’s own issues.
-The difficulty performing such segregation is what dooms most cumulative impact claims.
+The difficulty of performing such segregation is what dooms most cumulative impact claims.
 If a claimant is able to overcome the above-noted hurdles and adequately establish entitlement, the next task is to quantify the damages.

 What are some of the methods for assessing Cumulative Impact Claims?